emmapa/proximity_kit/PK_MUV/README.md

 ## Application
 The PK_MUV is a WiFi module (esp8266) with NFC reader (RC522).
-The PK_MUV kit is programmed to read Tag_MUV.
+The PK_MUV kit is programmed to read [Tag_MUV](MUV-Tags).
 When the user operates the TAG_MUV on PK_MUV kit, the check-in information are sent to the MUV server:
 * Tag_MUV UID to identify the user
 * PK_MUV ID to identify the location of the kit.
-To have access to the key, please contact [xxx](#Contacts)
+To have access to the key, see section [Contacs](#Contacts)

 ## Instructions
 ### Connect the PK_MUV to the local WiFi